-Ricardo Amarante began training in Brazil and went on to complete his studies at the National Ballet School Cuba and English National Ballet School.
+Ricardo Amarante began training in Brazil and completed his studies at the National Ballet School Cuba and English National Ballet School.
 The following year, he worked with the prestigious Paris Opera Ballet and the Jeune Ballet de France.
 In 2000, Ricardo joined the Royal Ballet of Flanders working as a soloist from 2008 -2016.
-He has performed in all the major classical repertory and worked closely with choreographers like Christopher Dámboise, William Forsythe, Marcia Haydee, Hans van Manen, Jiri Kylian, Nicolo Fonte, Jorma Elo just to name a few.
+He performed all the major classical repertoire and worked closely with choreographers including Christopher Dámboise, William Forsythe, Marcia Haydee, Hans van Manen, Jiri Kylian, Nicolo Fonte, Jorma Elo to name a few.

-Ricardo developed his interest in choreography with the Royal Ballet of Flanders in Antwerp, creating numerous short works.
+Ricardo developed his interest in choreography with the Royal Ballet of Flanders in Antwerp, creating numerous one-act ballets.
 He restaged several of his ballets for Ballet Dortmund in Germany, Royal Ballet School of Antwerp, Paluuca Shcule in Dresden and the English National Ballet School.
 The critical and public success of ballets Love Fear Loss and Experiencing the Divine led to many invitations for galas around the world.
-March 2014, Ricardo was invited to participate in the New York City Ballet's Choreographic Institute, where he created the ballet Essential shift with specially composed score by Sayo Kosugi.
+March 2014, Ricardo was invited to participate in the New York City Ballet's Choreographic Institute, where he created the ballet Essential shift with a specially composed score by Sayo Kosugi.
 That same year he was commissioned for the Genée International Ballet competition by the Royal Academy of Dance.
-Ricardo was also nominated for the Rolex mentor and protege initiative choreographer.
+He was also nominated for the Rolex Mentor and Protege initiative choreographer.

 Ricardo Amarante's ballet is proudly neoclassical, a relief in present times. - Financial Times

-Amarante marvelously succeeds in taking the audience on an emotional rollercoaster. - Flanders Today
+Amarante marvellously succeeds in taking the audience on an emotional rollercoaster. - Flanders Today

 Impassioned choreography, emotional intensity and a masterful commissioned music. - Danse Magazine Paris